lucidworks/mlockall-agent/README.txt

-mlockall-agent.jar is a Java Agent that can be used in conjunction with any java application to cause the virtual memory used by the application to be "locked" in memory -- preventing it from being swaped to disk.
+mlockall-agent.jar is a Java Agent that can be used in conjunction with any java application to cause the virtual memory used by the application to be "locked" in memory -- preventing it from being swapped to disk.

 In an ideal world, any performance critical java application would be run on dedicated hardware with swap disabled -- but people don't always get